 The main type of health staff employed was substance misuse workers.
 Most services (82%) employed one or more substance misuse workers, with 305 FTE workers employed among all services.
 About 2 in 5 services (35%) had one or more social and emotional wellbeing staff, with 113 FTE staff employed.
 One-third (33%) of services employed one or more AHWs, with 111 FTE workers employed among these services, and 1 in 5 services (23%) employed one or more drivers or field officers, with 20 FTE staff employed.
-One in ten (12%) services employed one or more doctors (21 FTE) and 23% of services employed one or more nurses (27 FTE).
+One in ten (12%) services employed one or more nurses (27 FTE).
 Almost all (92%) services employed administrative, managerial and support staff (424 FTE).